nzlosh/sitrep/README.md

-* Situation Report
+# Situation Report (SitRep)

+## Project Status

-Work in progress.
+This project is currently a work in progress.

+## Legal
+Thanks to https://icons8.com for the use of their radar icon radar icon